 However, the family exclusion can apply if a married couple, parent and child, or members of the same residence are in a car accident together.
 If you are the insured driver in an accident where your passengers are family members or roommates and they are injured, then your insurance company may restrict the monetary compensation to a percentage of the normal or needed amount, or the insurance payment may be capped at a pre-determined amount, regardless of the actual cost of the person’s injuries.

 Attorneys at the Coye Law Firm highly recommend you thoroughly read and review your insurance policies to see if they include this exclusion for family and household members.
-We have compiled several common auto insurance policies at our webpage for car insurance for your convenience and reference.
 You can also find additional information at our Motor Vehicle FAQ page.
 If you’ve been injured in an auto accident where the insurance company is denying your claim or limiting your payment because of a family exclusion in the policy, you may want to discuss the matter further with an experienced insurance attorney or personal injury attorney at the Coye Law Firm.

 This clash of Florida tort law and family exclusions in insurance policies from out-of-state companies can become very complicated quickly.
 The experienced car insurance and personal injury lawyers with the Coye Law Firm know the options for litigation and the specifics of Florida tort law, and may be able to advise you about your rights and the process for seeking compensation for your injuries – regardless of who is at fault for them.